 Editor's note: When there is a KAMF change (option 2), how to deal with desynchronization of K_AMF is FFS.

 11. If the security verification is successful, the Remote UE sends a Direct Security Mode Complete message to the Relay UE with security protection (integrity, confidentiality) using security keys derived based on Krelay.
 The Relay UE verifies the Direct Security Mode Complete message security using security derived based on Krelay.
 A successful security verification indicates to the Relay UE that the Remote UE is authorized to use the relay service provided by Relay UE.

+12. [Option 2] If a new KAMF derivation was indicated (in step 9), the Relay UE sends a NAS complete message to inform the AMF of the key establishment result.
+If the Relay indicates a successful KAMF derivation then AMF registers with Remote UE's UDM causing UDM to deregister source AMF and removal or Remote UE context (as per TS 23.502, clause 4.2.2.2.2).
+If the KAMF derivation fails (e.g., verification of DSMC fails) then the PC5 link setup is aborted and the Remote UE discards the new security context if it was derived and continues the use the existing security context.

-12. The Remote UE receives a DCA message completing the successful PC5 link establishment.
+13. The Remote UE receives a DCA message completing the successful PC5 link establishment.

-Editor's note: PC5 link security handling during changes of Relay UE's AMF and/or Remote UE re-authentication is FFS

-Editor's note: Authorization revocation of Remote UE to use Relay is FFS

 NOTE 4: The purpose of 5G GUTI reallocation is to preserve the privacy of the subscription temporary identifier.
 In the above procedure using first option (i.e., Remote UE context remains with source AMF), the Remote UE transmits its 5G-GUTI only once (in the DCR).
 In that case, 5G-GUTI re-allocation by source AMF over Uu is performed as per TS 33.501[14], clause 6.12.3.
 If the Remote UE has already a prior connection with the Relay it can send the Krelay ID (see 6.10.2.1 step 1) instead of 5G-GUTI.
 An attacker cannot track the Remote UE using the 5G-GUTI during communication with the Relay UE.
 Therefore, 5G-GUTI re-assignment is not necessary for this procedure for these scenarios.

 Editor's note: How 5G-GUTI reallocation and Registration Update is performed when Remote UE is transferred to Relay’s AMF (option 2) is FFS.